Sperm test kit for home use

-The ExSeed Home Sperm Test provides you with: Volume, concentration, motility and the total motile sperm count, which is similar to what many clinics assess.
-This is because the total motile sperm count is the one number that has been most highly associated with chance of pregnancy (1).
+The ExSeed Home Sperm Test provides you with volume, concentration, motility, and total motile sperm count, similar to what many clinics assess.
+This is because the total motile sperm count is the one number that has been most highly associated with the chance of pregnancy (1).

-- A 5-test kit will not only allow you to see your current sperm health, but it will be able to show the improvements as you implement the recommended changes from our app over a few months.
-The 5 test kits are cheaper per test than the 2-test kit and come with a free fertility cookbook.
+A 5-test kit will not only allow you to see your current sperm health, but it will be able to show the improvements as you implement the recommended changes from our app over a few months.
+The 5-test kit is cheaper per test than the 2-test kit and comes with a free fertility cookbook.

-- A 10-test kit will allow you to track your sperm health changes over a year period.
-It also works out cheapest per test and comes with a free fertility cookbook & a free fertility guide.
+A 10-test kit will allow you to track your sperm health changes over a year.
+It’s also the best value per test and comes with a free fertility cookbook and a free fertility guide.

 The ExSeed Home Sperm test tracks the same parameters that you would get in most clinics.
-These includes; volume (amount of semen), concentration (how many sperm cells you have per milliliter of semen, motility (the amount of moving sperm cells), and total motile sperm count (the total amount of moving sperm cells in one ejaculate).
-This is because the total motile sperm count is the one number that has been most highly associated with chance of pregnancy (1).
+These include volume (amount of semen), concentration (how many sperm cells you have per milliliter of semen), motility (the amount of moving sperm cells), and total motile sperm count (the total amount of moving sperm cells in one ejaculate).
+This is because the total motile sperm count is the one number most highly associated with the chance of pregnancy (1).
 1) https://doi.org/10.1093/humrep/dev058

 - We ship all of our products for free throughout the EU & UK and also offer premium delivery